streamnative/apache-pulsar-grafana-dashboard/README.md

 export PULSAR_PROMETHEUS_URL=http://$(ifconfig | grep "inet " | grep -v 127.0.0.1 | awk '{ print $2 }' | awk -F ':' '{ print $2 }' | awk 'NR==2'):9090
 ```

-If it still doesn't work properly, I suggest setting the IP manually.
+If it doesn't work properly, you can the IP manually.

 Access the Grafana Dashboard at http://localhost:3000.
 The default user name is `admin`, the default password is `happypulsaring`, and they are set in the [conf/grafana.ini](conf/grafana.ini) file.